 Biker’s arm occurs in the initial impact during a motorcycle accident.
 It is second nature to try to protect oneself in a collision using the arms.
 When the arms take the brunt of the force of an impact, it can cause serious nerve damage and even paralysis of the arms.
 Biker’s arm can also occur if the motorcycle falls onto the arm in the crash.

 These injuries can affect many nerves in the arm, including the brachial plexus in the upper arm, the median nerve, radial nerve, and ulnar nerve.
 Damage to these nerves during a fall can cause loss of feeling and arm movement, sometimes permanently.
 Symptoms of biker’s arm will vary depending on the severity of the injury.

 Here’s an idea of what to expect at every stage of this type of injury:

-Biker’s arm can occur in any type of motorcycle accidents where there is a tremendous amount of force on the rider’s arm.
+Biker’s arm can occur in any type of motorcycle accident where there is a tremendous amount of force on the rider’s arm.
 Unfortunately, this injury can happen in virtually all accidents.
-Those that result from bad weather, poor roadway conditions, distracted drivers, speeding motorcyclists, construction zones, and blind spot accidents can all lead to biker’s arm and many other serious injuries.
+Those that result from bad weather, poor roadway conditions, distracted drivers, speeding motorcyclists, construction zones, and blind-spot accidents can all lead to biker’s arm and many other serious injuries.

 If you’ve recently sustained a biker’s arm injury in a motorcycle crash, seek legal advice from a local attorney.
 In the event that someone else, such as another driver or negligent roadway maintenance team, is responsible for the crash, he or she may also be liable for paying for your damages.
 This could include all medical bills and pain and suffering related to your biker’s arm injury.
 Learn your rights and legal options after a motorcycle accident by talking to an experienced personal injury lawyer.